-But even though lenders will follow through on their threat if they have to, they probably don’t want to.
+But even though lenders can follow through on their threats, they usually don’t want to.
 Court proceedings, even in a small-claims court, are expensive and time-consuming.
 Payday loans are usually less than $1,000.
 In many cases, court costs would be higher than what they’d collect through a judge’s order.

 Unfortunately, most borrowers who take out payday loans can also have difficulties making it into court for their proceedings because they:

-- Can’t afford to take time off of work
+- Can’t afford to take time off work

 - Can’t pay for transportation to the courtroom

-But if you’re sued by a payday lender and fail to show up to your court summons, the judge will automatically rule in their favor.
-This happens all too often, and the court will then work to collect on your debts.
+But if you’re sued by a payday lender and fail to appear on your scheduled court date, the judge will automatically rule in their favor.
+This happens often, and the court will work to collect your debts, usually by ordering wage garnishment.

-So if you’re summoned to court, make sure that you at least show up.
-Unfortunately, if your lender comes well prepared, you probably won’t have much of a legal defense unless:
+Unfortunately, if your lender comes prepared, you won’t have much of a legal defense unless:

 - You have evidence of fraud (someone who stole your identity took out the payday loan.)

-- You can prove that the lenders were using illegal tactics like threatening you with jail time
+- You can prove the lenders used illegal tactics like threatening you with jail time.

-For a case surrounding payday loans, court proceedings will be relatively straightforward.
-Small-claims court, where your hearing would be held, isn’t anything like the criminal trials you see in crime shows.
+For a case surrounding payday loans, court proceedings will be straightforward.
+Small-claims court, where your hearing would be held, isn’t like the courtroom scenes in TV shows.

-You and your lender will both tell your sides of the story and present your evidence, often without legal representation, and the judge will make a ruling.
+You and your lender will each tell your side and present evidence, often without legal representation, and the judge will make a ruling.
 There won’t be a jury.